About Dave O’Sullivan And The ProSport Academy…

 I took all those courses I had taken…

-I am by no means the finished article yet but I’m a million miles a better therapist than the one that was working at Munster Rugby all those years ago.
+I am by no means the finished article yet but by a million miles I’m a better therapist than the one that was working at Munster Rugby all those years ago.

 I live by the principle: